 Public Service Commission

-For assistance, call 1-800-342-3552 or visit http://www.psc.state.fl.us/
+For assistance, call (800) 342-3552 or visit https://www.floridapsc.com

 What is the purpose of the commission?

-The PSC must balance the needs of a utility and its shareholders with the needs of consumers.
+The Florida Public Service Commission seeks to facilitate the efficient provision of safe and reliable utility services at fair prices.
+The commission must balance the needs of a utility and its shareholders with the needs of consumers.
 To achieve this goal, the commission establishes exclusive utility service territories, regulates utility rates and profits, and places an affirmative obligation on the utility to provide service to all who requested it.

-The chairman, who is elected to a two-year term by majority vote of the commissioners, serves as the PSC's chief administrative officer, sets commission hearings, establishes panels, assigns cases, presides at hearings and conferences, and performs all other duties as prescribed by law.
+The chairman, who is elected to a two-year term by majority vote of the commissioners, serves as the chief administrative officer, sets commission hearings, establishes panels, assigns cases, presides at hearings and conferences, and performs all other duties as prescribed by law.

 What does the commission regulate?

-The commission does not regulate the rates and service quality of publicly owned municipal or cooperative electric utilities; however, it does have jurisdiction regarding rate structure, territorial boundaries, bulk power supply operations, and power supply planning over numerous municipally owned electric systems and rural electric cooperatives.
-The table below describes the PSC's regulatory activities for calendar year 2022.
+The commission does not regulate the rates and service quality of publicly owned municipal or cooperative electric utilities; however, it does have jurisdiction regarding rate structure, territorial boundaries, bulk power supply operations and power supply planning over municipally-owned electric systems and rural electric cooperatives.
+In addition, the commission exercises safety authority over all electric and natural gas systems operating in the state.
+The table below describes the commission's regulatory activities in 2023.

 Public Service Commission Regulatory Activities by Utility Type

-Rates and Services
+Rates and Services Number

-Investor-owned water and/or wastewater utilities 149
+Investor-owned water and/or wastewater utilities 146

-Investor-owned natural gas utilities 8
+Investor-owned natural gas utilities 5

-Investor-owned electric utilities 5
+Investor-owned electric utilities 4

 Municipally-owned electric systems35